Carsey Policy Hour

 coffee and conversations, bureau of education

 The State of New Hampshire provides a unique program of continuing professional development through the Bureau of Education and Training (BET).
-The Bureau offers a variety of training programs — including LEAN process Improvement and management and Certified Public Supervisor/Manager credentialling — to all public employees of New Hampshire.
+The Bureau offers a variety of training programs to all public employees of New Hampshire — including the nationally accredited Certified Public Manager® program, a springboard to the Carsey School's 12-month Executive Master of Public Administration (MPA) program.

 The New Hampshire Municipal Association logo